geshan/geshan.github.com/posts/2022-08-05-javascript-wait-1-second.md

 The first piece of advice would be to not use an NPM package to wait in JavaScript if you opt to use one, go for Delay as it has exponentially more downloads than all the other 4 competitors combined.

 All the code examples are available in this [GitHub repository](https://github.com/geshan/javascript-wait) for your reference.

+You can run all the examples at once with [NPM concurrently](/blog/2022/09/npm-concurrently/), the results might not be as you expect though :).

 ## Conclusion